algotom/algotom/docs/source/toc/section5/section5_2.rst

 Workflows
 +++++++++

-The methods described in this technical note are implemented in the module *vertrec.py* within Algotom package.
+The methods described in this technical note are implemented in the module **vertrec.py** within Algotom package.
 Details of the API are provided :ref:`here <vertrec_module>`.

-The following workflow reconstructs a few vertical slices from raw data under these conditions: the input consists of hdf files; the center of rotation is calculated using a sinogram-based method; the BPF reconstruction method is used;
+The following workflow reconstructs a few vertical slices from raw data under these conditions: the input consists of HDF files; the center of rotation is calculated using a sinogram-based method; the BPF reconstruction method is used;
 and the output is saved as tiff images.

     .. code-block:: python

+        import os
         import time
+        import h5py
+        import shutil
         import numpy as np
         import algotom.io.loadersaver as losa
         import algotom.prep.correction as corr
         import algotom.prep.removal as remo
+        import algotom.prep.filtering as filt
         import algotom.prep.calculation as calc
         import algotom.rec.vertrec as vrec
+        import algotom.util.utility as util

         output_base = "E:/vertical_slices/"